 Unluckily for them, whilst nearing Algoa Bay, the ship struck foul weather and had to wait the passing of the storm in the Bay.
 Meanwhile the three rogues came ashore and took up residence in comfortable apartments at the Phoenix Hotel in Market Square.

-After Boswell, John Dreyer acquired the hotel.
+After Bosworth, John Dreyer acquired the hotel.
 During this period, the Phoenix was referred to as Dreyer’s Hotel.
-Subsequently it has owned by Guthrie.
+Subsequently it was owned by Guthrie.

 Port Elizabeth of Yore: Main Street in the Tram Era